Causes of Athlete’s Foot

-Tinea pedis or athlete’s foot is a highly contagious fungal infection oftentimes found on the feet.
+Causes of athlete’s foot stems from a fungus called dermatophytes?
+Tinea pedis or athlete’s foot is highly contagious infection oftentimes found on the feet.
 The fungus can also spread to the hands and toenails.
 Although it is not a serious condition, athlete’s foot can be very difficult to get rid of, sometimes lasting for years.
 However, if you have a weakened immune system or diabetes, you should seek medical advice as soon as possible.

 Athlete’s foot is not life threatening.
-However, it can be rather painful and make it very challenging to walk.
+However, it can be rather uncomfortable and painful making it very challenging to walk.
 According to Harvard Health Publishing (Harvard Medical School), the early symptoms include patches or deep fissures in the skin particularly between the toes.
 Once the condition worsens, the skin can become itchy and red.

 Sometimes the infected area can produce swelling.
 Further, the fungus can spread to the toenails and soles of the feet.
 At this point, the affected area can become thick and be colored a cloudy yellow or white.
 With advanced conditions, the rash spreads out across the sole of the foot and oozes foul smelling pus.

 Being able to recognize athlete’s foot is an important factor in preventing the fungus from spreading further.
 There are numerous athlete’s foot symptoms to look for such as:

 • The skin on the feet is raw

 • Dry skin on the sides of the feet or soles